lryndavis/CSS_BlogTemplate/README.md

-#Sass Blog Template
+# Sass Blog Template

+By Lauryn Davis

+2.19.2016

-##Epicodus CSS, Week 3 Code Review
+Epicodus CSS Week 3 / Sass Code Review
-#### By Lauryn Davis

 ###Description

-* A simple blog template featuring a responsive layout that looks lovely on desktops, tablets, and mobile.
+ A simple blog template featuring a responsive layout that looks lovely on desktops, tablets, and mobile.
-* Created on February 19th, 2015

-### Technologies Used
+##### Technologies Used

 * HTML
 * CSS